Rebuttal of BBCNews article, and the Underlying Study, on Bitcoin Water Usage

 4. The second issue with de Vries is more damning, as it invalidates the logical basis upon which both the study and the BBC article are based.
 The methodology of measuring Bitcoin resource consumption “per transaction” is fundamentally flawed, and was debunked by Cambridge University as early as 2018, when de Vries first started claiming that Bitcoin energy consumption could be measured per transaction.

-Cambridge University state that measuring energy, and by extension any resource use, per transaction is “not a meaningful metric in the context of PoW blockchains” (PoW blockchains include Bitcoin, Dogecoin and Litecoin)
+Cambridge University states that measuring energy, and by extension any resource use, per transaction is “not a meaningful metric in the context of PoW blockchains” (PoW blockchains include Bitcoin, Dogecoin and Litecoin)

 Cambridge give three reasons why this metric is invalid, but the second reason is the most damning: Hidden Semantics.
 “A single blockchain transaction can include thousands of payments” and “…”layer-2 transactions (eg: Lightning network) represent potentially billions of timestamped data points”.

 Yes, a single transaction can contain billions of Bitcoin payments, because the layer-2 protocol allows you to bundle an almost limitless supply of payments into a single transaction ledger entry on the blockchain.
-For example, I have made and received 412 Lightning Wallet bitcoin payments this year (because its faster, involved fewer fees, and has a much smaller carbon footprint than visa), yet these payments did not in themselves result in a single line-item entry on the blockchain.
-Let’s remind ourselves of what the BBCNews headline implies: that each of the 412 times I made a Bitcoin payment using my lightning wallet this year, I was responsible for using a swimming pool worth of water.
+For example, I have made and received 412 Lightning Wallet bitcoin payments this year (because it is faster, involves fewer fees, and has a much smaller carbon footprint than Visa), yet these payments did not in themselves result in a single line-item entry on the blockchain.
+Let’s remind ourselves of what the BBCNews headline implies: that each of the 412 times I made a Bitcoin payment using my lightning wallet this year, I was responsible for using a swimming pool’s worth of water.
 Again, this is both probably and absurdly, false.

 The issue here is not directly with the BBCNews, but with their source: the study.
 The study has employed hidden semantics, a technique which can be used to spread misinformation (Castaño-Pulgarín and Suárez-Betancur).